OR

 Highlights

-• Stay in traditional Ryokan inns and relax in soothing Onsen hot springs.
+• Kick back in Ryokan inns and soak in piping-hot Onsens

-• Walk through the enchanting Arashiyama Bamboo Forest
+• Get lost (on purpose) in the dreamy Arashiyama Bamboo Forest

 Inclusions

-• 6 nights in traditional-style inns and hotels
+• 6 nights in traditional inns and hotels, mostly with Onsen-style baths

 What our Guests Say